Jan-Philipp Kalla

-Jan-Philipp Kalla (born 6 August 1986) is a German former professional footballer who plays as a defender for SC Victoria Hamburg.
+Jan-Philipp Kalla (born 6 August 1986) is a German former professional footballer who played as a defender for SC Victoria Hamburg.
 He spent his entire professional career with FC St. Pauli.

 Career

 Kalla made his debut on the professional league level in the 2.
-Bundesliga for FC St. Pauli on 6 May 2008 when he started in a game against 1.
+Bundesliga for FC St. Pauli on 6 May 2008 in a game against 1.
 FC Kaiserslautern.

 His contract with FC St. Pauli was not extended at the end of the 2019–20 season.
-He spent 17 years at the club making 164 league appearances.
+He spent 17 years at the club and made 164 league appearances.

 Post-playing career

 Kalla took up a representative role at FC St. Pauli in August 2020.
 He also joined fifth-tier side SC Victoria Hamburg.